eclipse-cdt-cloud/vscode-memory-inspector/CONTRIBUTING.md

 You may want to see a feature or have an idea.
 You can [file a request](https://github.com/eclipse-cdt-cloud/vscode-memory-inspector/issues/new/choose) and we can discuss it.
-If such a feature request already exists, please add a comment or some other form of feedback to indicate you are interested too.
+If such a feature request already exists, please add a comment or some other form of feedback to indicate you are interested, too.
 Also in this case any concrete use case scenario is appreciated to understand the motivation behind it.